brendoncarroll/go-p2p/README.md

 - **Kademlia**
 A package with a DHT, overlay network, and cache is in the works.
 Right now a cache that evicts keys distant in XOR space is available.

+- **Integer Multiplexing**
+This is the simplest possible multiplexing scheme, it does not support asking, and prepends an integer, encoded as a varint to the message.

-- **Simple Multiplexing**
+- **Dynamic Multiplexing**
 A service which multiplexes multiple logical swarms, over the same underlying transport swarm.
+Each multiplexed swarm is identified by a string, and a registry of multiplexed swarms is used to map each to an integer.
+This makes for a good application platform, as it is possible to add and remove services.
+Only services with the same name will be able to send messages to one another.

 ## PKI
 A `PeerID` type is provided to be used as the hash of public keys, for identifying peers.
 Canonical serialization functions are provided for public keys (just `x509.MarshalPKIXPublicKey`).

+The `Sign` and `Verify` methods provided allow for keys to sign in multiple protocols without the risk of signature collisions.

 ## Test Utilities
 The `p2ptest` packages contains utilities for testing, such as generating adjacency matricies for networks of various connectivities.